winkelict/ADXL362/README.md

 *See previous chapter for explanation of macro definitions and how to read the FIFO buffer*

+### Self-test

+Execute SelfTest.ino in the example files.

+The self-test will average both before self-test and self-test x,y,z values over 16 samples and return the **difference** in x,y,z.

+See datasheet page 41 / Table 22 to interpret results: https://www.analog.com/media/en/technical-documentation/data-sheets/adxl362.pdf

 ### Misc settings (ADXL362.h)
 Enable build in hamming error detection